BVR198/Machine_Learning_Specialization/README.md

 Maximum Likelihood Estimation is a statistical method used in Macine learning for finding the values of the parameters which maximize the likelihood function

+# GridSearchCV

+`GridSearchCV` is a class provided by sklearn's `model_selction` module in the Python.
+GridSeachCV helps us to find the best hyperparameters which are allows the machine learning models to improve the performance